royallthefourth/html-document/README.md

 If it's a simple bugfix, go ahead and open a pull request.
 Please include a test that exposes the bug along with your bugfix.

-For anything more complex, open an issue first so we discuss how to handle it.
+For anything more complex, open an issue first so we can discuss how to handle it.